Akagera has an inspiring conservation story as it is now home to lions and rhinos, and is the only Big Five park in the country.

 A birders delight, Akagera offers an exceptional birding experience with more than 482 bird species documented including the rare and prehistoric shoebill and some Lake Victoria endemics.

-Tourism is growing with a new day visitor complex and the opening of Ruzizi Tented Lodge and Karenge Bush Camp.
+Tourism is growing.
+A Day visitor complex with coffee shop and gift shop has been developed in the south of the park.
+Accommodation options are also available including the park-operated Ruzizi Tented Lodge and Karenge Bush Camp.
+Other options include luxurious Magashi Camp, Akagera Game lodge and four campsites.
 Proceeds from tourism revenue are invested back into the park and the local community.

 The park is open from 06h00 to 18h00 for day visitors.